From a small,

 “Striking, deep, vivid purple-crimson; the perfumed red berry bouquet heralds a harmonious, supple palate with both depth and length to the black and red cherry fruit; the oak is not obtrusive, tannins present but not obvious.
 To 2027.” – James Halliday 95 Points

 Each vintage label highlights where in the vineyard the grapes come from that year.
-Vintage 2013 was limited to 4.5T, resulting in 2500 bottles from vines in the middle of the south vineyard.
+Vintage 2013 produced 2500 bottles from vines in the middle of the south vineyard.
 Release date 18th December, 2016

 The 2013 916 Pinot Noir commands attention in the glass with its deep scarlet core and blue/purple edges.
 Aromas are intensely fragrant with red and black fruits, complex spice and blue flowers flooding out of the glass.
 The palate is packed with a concentrated core of supple fruit that is layered with earthier characters of slate and graphite – this minerality accentuated by extended time on lees.
 The inclusion of stems has brought about some fragrant dried herb characters and a lavish tannin framework reminiscent of dark cacao and campari.
 This is a pervasive wine with presence and a little bit of attitude…yet still with wonderful elegance.
 It will continue to improve in the cellar for at least the next 15 years.